 Q: Doesn't Obama need approval from Congress?

 A: Not for this.
 A 2007 Supreme Court ruling gave the EPA the green light to regulate carbon-dioxide under the Clean Air Act.
 But that doesn't mean there won't be fierce opposition and drawn-out litigation.
-The government is expecting legal challenges to the rules and is preparing to defend them in court if necessary.
+The government is expecting legal challenges and is preparing to defend the rules in court if necessary.

 Q: Is this the final step?

 A: Not even close.
-After the draft rule is proposed Monday, there's a full year for public comment and revisions.
-Then states have another year to submit their implementation plans for EPA to review.
-States that refuse will have a plan forced upon them by the EPA.
+After the draft rule is proposed, there's a full year for public comment and revisions.
+Then states have another year to submit their implementation plans to the EPA.

 Reach Josh Lederman at http://twitter.com/joshledermanAP